TrellixVulnTeam/swahilipython_SCMU/Doc/library/dis.rst

    ``{..., TOS3: TOS2, TOS1: TOS}``.

    .. versionchanged:: 3.5
-      The dictionary is created from stack items instead of creating an empty dictionary pre-sized to hold *count* items.
+      The dictionary is created kutoka stack items instead of creating an empty dictionary pre-sized to hold *count* items.

 .. opcode:: BUILD_CONST_KEY_MAP (count)

-   The version of :opcode:`BUILD_MAP` specialized for constant keys.  *count* values are consumed from the stack.
+   The version of :opcode:`BUILD_MAP` specialized for constant keys.  *count* values are consumed kutoka the stack.
 The top element on the stack contains a tuple of keys.

    .. versionadded:: 3.6